dinbror/blazy/README.md

 * bLazy can lazy load all types of images including background images.
 * bLazy can lazy load images depending on screensize (multi-serve images).
 * bLazy can serve retina images on retina devices.
-* bLazy can lazy load everything with a src like iframes, unity games etc.
+* bLazy can lazy load everything with a src like iframes, HTML5 videos, scripts, unity games etc.
 * bLazy is lightweight, less than 1.2KB and less than 1.05KB if you don't need IE7- support.
-* bLazy is AMD, CommonJS and Browser globals compatible.
+* bLazy supports all main module formats like AMD, CommonJS and globals.

 ## CHANGELOG
+### v 1.5.3 (2016/03/01) ###
+* Implemented [#30](https://github.com/dinbror/blazy/pull/30).
+Keeping data source until success.
+* Fixed [#47](https://github.com/dinbror/blazy/pull/47).
+After implementing #30 you can now get the image src and more information in the error/success callbacks.
+* Added example page to repo `/example/index.html`.

 ### v 1.5.2 (2015/12/01) ###
 * Fixed minor bug where the error class was added when calling `revalidate()`.
 * Minor refactoring